hoffm386/housing-price-statistical-analysis/README.md

 │
-├── src                <- Source code for use in this project │   ├── data           <- Scripts to download and query data │   │   ├── data_collection.py
+├── src                <- Source code for use in this project │   ├── data           <- Scripts to download and query data │   │   ├── sql        <- SQL scripts.
+Naming convention is a number (for ordering) │   │   │                 followed by the topic of the script, e.g.
+│   │   │                 03_create_sales_table.sql
+│   │   ├── data_collection.py
 │   │   └── sql_utils.py
 │   │